-Situational Archetypes: 5 Essential Hero's Journey Scenes Your Readers Will Love
+Situational Archetypes: 8 Essential Hero's Journey Scenes Your Readers Want

 PRACTICE

-Think of the Hero’s Journey story you’ve been planning throughout this series.
-(Want to start planning a Hero’s Journey?
-Find the full series here.)

-Now, choose one of these “essential” scenes.
-How will you incorporate this scene into your Hero’s Journey?

-For fifteen minutes, free write the scene without editing or worrying about where the scene is going.
+Choose one of the “essential” scenes above.
+Freewrite it for fifteen minutes without editing or worrying about where the scene is going.
 Just take the characters or personalities from your imagination, plug them into the scene, and go!

-When you’re done, post your practice in the comments below.
-Then leave a piece of constructive feedback on another author’s post!
+When you're done, post your Practice in the Pro Practice Workshop here.
+Then leave a piece of constructive feedback on another author's post!